Approximation Bounds for Random Neural Networks and Reservoir Systems: Approximation Error Estimates For Echo State Networks

-and hence also $\tilde{Y}=Y$, as claimed. \end{proof} In order to use the bound in Theorem~\ref{thm:ESNErrorBound} in practice one can now prescribe an approximation accuracy $\varepsilon >0$ and subsequently select the hyperparameters $R$, $T$, $N$ so that the right hand side of \eqref{eq:MSENN6} is smaller than $\varepsilon$.
 We now provide an example in which, for each $N$, good choices of the hyperparameters $T$ and $R$ can be given explicitly as a function of $N$ and thus also the bound \eqref{eq:MSENN6} depends only on $N$.

 \begin{example} Let $d=1$, $D_d=[-M,M]$, $\lambda \in (0,1)$ and consider the functional $H^*(z)=\exp(-\frac{1}{2}\sum_{i=0}^\infty \lambda^i (z_{-i})^2 )$.
-Then $H^*$ satisfies the hypotheses of Theorem~\ref{thm:ESNErrorBound} and we may choose $R$, $T$ appropriately to obtain for any $N\in \N$
+Then $H^*$ satisfies the hypotheses of Theorem~\ref{thm:ESNErrorBound} and we may choose $R$, $T$ appropriately to obtain for any $N\in \N^+$

 for some slowly growing function $p$ (a power of logarithms of $N$) and some $\gamma > 0$.
 We carefully prove this in the next Lemma. \end{example}